Philosophy Subjects List 2026: Check Semester-wise Subjects & Syllabus

 Akansha BishtSenior Executive

-Philosophy courses can be pursued as either a degree or a certificate course.
+Philosophy courses can be studied as either a degree or a certificate course.
 Also, you can study it as a bachelor's degree and master's degree course according to your eligibility.
 A Bachelor of Philosophy (PhB) or a BA or B.Sc in Philosophy are the most preferred Philosophy courses in India.
 These are 3-year courses with six semesters.
 Master's degrees in Philosophy include Master of Philosophy (MPhil), MA and M.Sc offered as 2-year post-graduate programmes.

 List of Subjects in Philosophy